 The Yorkie has a beautiful and distinct coat that differs sharply from most breeds.
 The coat very closely resembles human hair and requires similar care—daily brushing and regular bathing and conditioning will be necessary, but this shouldn’t be a problem for most seniors.

-The Yorkie is also a single-coat breed, meaning they do not have a seasonal undercoat and, especially when brushed daily, they will shed very little.
+The Yorkie is also a single-coat breed, meaning they do not have a seasonal undercoat, and they will shed very little—especially when brushed daily.

 Keeping their regular grooming needs in mind, the happy, companionable and upbeat nature of Yorkshire Terriers make them one of the best breeds for seniors.